cecilegaudron/lesjardins/README.md

 [Go back to the Table of content](#table-of-content)

 ## Credits
 - I use this [video](https://www.youtube.com/watch?v=GdrbE-s5DgQ) to help me with the responsive nav bar.
 - I use the Boutique Ado project from Code Institute as a boilerplate for all the products display, the order, the shopping bag, the order and the stripe paiement.
+- I use the footer code from [MDBootstrap.com](https://mdbootstrap.com/).

 ### Thank you
 - A special thank you to my mentor Rory Patrick Sheridan who helped me a lot to understand my problems, who encourages me and gives me good advice throughout the project.